psvenk/hubmail/README.md

 Python 3.8, aiohttp, dateutil

-Optional: dotenv (for storing the API key in a `.env` file)
+Optional: dotenv (for storing the API key in a `.env` file), POSIX-compliant shell (for running the testing script)

-This may also work on Python 3.7, but I have not tested that.
+`hubmail` may also work on Python 3.7, but I have not tested it there.

 ## Usage